HannahCovington/Diverse-Model-Generation/README.md

-Tutorials covering how to install, setup, use, and modify the program are available here: https://www.youtube.com/playlist?list=PLBQPwVqGEYQ0lCMd-dZ4NstFhVdArWrsK
+Tutorials covering how to set up, use, and modify the program are available here: https://www.youtube.com/playlist?list=PLBQPwVqGEYQ0lCMd-dZ4NstFhVdArWrsK